 There are a wide range of orthodontic treatment options available for teen patients today.
 In developing a customized treatment plan we will recommend the use of an orthodontic appliance.
 The chosen appliance will depend on specific dental needs of the patient and goals to complete the treatment.
 Some of the most common treatments appliances offered are:

-Damon passive self-ligating braces - metal or clear
+Self-ligating braces - metal or clear

-Damon passive self-ligating braces are similar to traditional older metal braces, but rather than tying a tight elastic or metal ligature around the brace to hold in the wire, they use a gentle sliding door to secure the wire.
+Self-ligating braces are similar to traditional older metal braces, but rather than tying a tight elastic or metal ligature around the brace to hold in the wire, they use a gentle sliding door to secure the wire.
 The passive door allows the wire of the braces to slide back and forth within the bracket to provide less friction, greater comfort, and the same effective treatment often in less time than traditional braces.
 Although these types of braces do not use the colored ties to hold the wire, we can still place the colors around these braces if a patient wishes as a fun way to personalize their smile.

 Clear Aligner Therapy

 There are a number of clear aligners on the market today, including Invisalign, Clear Correct, and others.
-These systems areis made up of a series of customized, clear trays called aligners that are near invisible and removable.
+These systems are made up of a series of customized, clear trays called aligners that are near invisible and removable.
 Made of a thin plastic material, clear aligners provide a more comfortable fit over the teeth, with no friction or abrasions inside the mouth.
 Each aligner is changed out every 7-14 days, at which time the next aligner is inserted to continue moving the teeth.
 When worn the recommended 20-22 hours per day, the teeth will gradually move into the desired positions.
 Clear aligner therapy is not ideal for every type of bite problem.
 We will be happy to provide a complimentary consultation to review each new patient’s unique bite issues and discuss all of the pertinent treatment options.

 How long will adolescent treatment take?